pilosus/piny/README.rst

 - When loading config file, validate your data.
   Piny supports a few popular data validation tools.

-- Store your config files in the version control system along with you app’s code.
+- Store your config files in the version control system along with your app’s code.

-- Environment variables are set by whomever is responsible for the deployment.
+- Environment variables are set by whoever is responsible for the deployment.
   Modern orchestration systems like `Kubernetes`_ make it easier to keep envs secure (see `Kubernetes Secrets`_).